Farhana-M/Image-Guided-Robotic-Navigation/README.md

    - In the `Additional module paths` section, click the `Add` button and browse to the directory where the PathPlanningV1 extension is located.
    - Select the folder containing the PathPlanningV1 extension and click `OK`.
    - Restart 3D Slicer.
+   - Go to `Modules` > `Examples`.
+The PathPlanningV1 extension should be visible here.

 ### Step 2: Install ROS Noetic and Dependencies